 - Time on website pages related to industry topics

 - Spikes in content consumption on a given topic

 When buyers have pain points, they visit websites, read articles, download ebooks and whitepapers … and generally rack up a lot of digital footprints as they consume content across the internet.
 (B2B buyers – they’re just like the rest of us!)

 Organizations that can collect and use online data – behavioral signals – are able to reach buyers much earlier in the process, guiding the decision-making process before a competitor even knows their prospect is interested.

 Demand Gen Report’s annual ABM Benchmark Survey Report shows that only 25% of B2B companies said they currently use intent data and monitoring tools, while 35% said they plan to use intent insight within the next 12 months.

 But 70% of the time, the first salesperson through the door wins the business.
-Intent Data represents a huge opportunity for forward-thinking companies.
+Buying intent indicators represents a huge opportunity for forward-thinking companies.

 How is Intent data different than other web tracking data?

 When prospective buyers hit your website, you can track the activity and bump up lead scores accordingly.
 Or at the very least, when someone fills out and submits a form on your website, you can nurture them with ads and email, and potentially convert them.